openaudible/openaudible/README.md

 Your IDE should link the platform specific SWT library via the maven profile.
 SWT is the eclipse widget library, used by Eclipse IDE and other apps.
-It has a jar file for each platform (mac, win64, and linux.)
-A win32 build is not included, but easy to add (does anyone use win 32??).
+It has a jar file for each platform mac, win64, and linux.

 #### IntelliJ